Deophius/singin/readme.md

 `name` is a list of Chinese names. `sessid` is same as above.
 The server catches all SQL errors and returns them as `what` if database operations fail.
+Because we use JSON as the "mime type", the name strings should be UTF-8 encoded.

 ### restart_gs